gezmisozkan/database-3Kan/README.md

 # **Database-3Kan**

-A web application that uses a MySQL database for managing football team and match data and SQLite for user authentication.
+A web application that uses a MySQL database for managing football team and match data.
+It uses the MySQL database for user authentication and comment property as well.

 ---